gillyware/gatekeeper/docs/usage/teams.md

 If the model is already on a team, the team will be skipped without raising an exception.

-If a team does not exist, a `TeamNotFoundException` will be thrown.
+If a team does not exist, a `GatekeeperException` will be thrown.

 If a team is denied from a model, the denial will be removed before assigning.